 Not much longer, as it turned out.

-So he stepped into the street, drew his pistol, and threatened to shoot the next soldier who left his position.
-They weren’t his men, but they listened, stayed put, and the German advance was stopped.
 That was the first of three times he would pull his pistol and threaten fellow Americans in the next 24 hours.

-Sergeant Hughes and Jimmy were both original members of Harry’s company, men he had trained with and shipped across the Atlantic with and come to view as friends, and it hit him hard when he left Jimmy at the aid station, because he thought Jimmy was as dead as Hughes.
+Sergeant Hughes and Jimmy were both original members of Harry’s company, men he had trained with and shipped across the Atlantic with and come to view as friends, and it hit him hard when he left Jimmy at the aid station because he thought Jimmy was as dead as Hughes.

 Honor is a strange thing, a fundamentally male concept, neither about morality nor about legality.
 It can be about responsibility, but not completely.
 It can be about pride, but not completely.

-Honor is nearly impossible to define… you just know it when you see it.
+Honor is nearly impossible to define.
+You just know it when you see it.

-When Harry pulled a gun on fellow Americans in Bihain, and refused to obey Supreme Command orders to kill captured Germans wearing American uniforms, he was navigating through the terrain of honor with the inevitable sense of direction that seems the particular virtue of soldiers of the United States of America.
+When Harry pulled a gun on fellow Americans in Bihain and refused to obey Supreme Command orders to kill captured Germans wearing American uniforms, he was navigating through the terrain of honor with the inevitable sense of direction that seems the particular virtue of soldiers of the United States of America.

 Happy Veterans Day, Dad.
-I wish I could express better how I feel about you, but it’s late and I need to catch a plane to Michigan early in the morning.
+I wish I could express better how I feel about you but it’s late and I need to catch a plane to Michigan early in the morning.
 All I know is this: your life is my definition of honor.

 See you in a few hours.